Snap-sec/blog/_posts/2021-01-01-Uber-Breach.md

 To Support his claim the attacker shared several screenshots of UBER's internal environment, including their GDrive, VCenter, sales metrics, Slack, and even their EDR portal.
 Check [This Tweet](https://twitter.com/BillDemirkapi/status/1570602545017683968?s=20&t=dCzHPOq-jOuYBmm9Xe3VYQ) for images.

-## What are some good lesson to take from the breach
+## What Are Some Good Lessons To Take From This Security Incident